 If yours is not like that, then select the lower nodes with the Lasso Tool (Q) and move them up or down (whatever is needed) until these lines coincide.

-Do not touch this shape, work with its copy.
-Using the technique described in steps 10-12 transform a linear gradient into a conic one.
+Do not touch this shape; work with its copy.
+Using the technique described in the beginning of this section and transform a linear gradient into a conic one.

 Fill the upper surface of whiskey with gray.